fieldtrack360/FieldTrack-SDK-Integration-Guide/Android_Integration.md

 A 401 here only stops log shipping.
 Keeping the scopes apart is what stops a diagnostics mistake reaching the point queue.

+**An endpoint you name here is yours from then on.** It is never re-derived by a later `configure()` and never torn down by `syncLogs = false`.
+An endpoint the SDK derived does
+move: re-`configure()` against a new host and diagnostics follow it, which is what stops a staging build shipping its logs to production.

 `configureLogs()` is idempotent and safe to call on every launch — call it right after `configure()`, in `Application.onCreate`.
-It throws `IllegalArgumentException` if the resolved config does not validate, so wrap it the same way you wrap `configure()`.
+Unlike `configure()`'s automatic path it **does** throw `IllegalArgumentException` if the resolved config does not validate, so wrap it the same way you wrap `configure()`.

+`disableLogSync()` stops either kind.
+A later `configure()` carrying `syncLogs = true` turns it back on, because that config is the standing instruction and the call is a one-off — to keep it off, configure with `syncLogs = false`.

-**The two channels are independent in both directions.** Either can be set without the other, neither can tear the other down, and no log failure can reach `Tracker.stop()`, the upload queue, or a stored position.
+**The two channels stay independent once configured.** `configure()` seeds the log channel and that is the only thread between them: after that neither can tear the other down, a log credential cannot reach the point queue, and no log failure can reach `Tracker.stop()`, the upload queue, or a stored position.

 ### 15.2 How the channel works